 The school counselor will schedule each student in the courses which meet the student's progress and graduation requirements.
 Students are provided detailed course information as well as several tools to help them establish graduation plans.
 Support staff will contact every student to discuss the graduation plan and course selections.
-All courses are approved by school administration.
+All courses are approved by the school administration.

-Student/Parent Orientation
+Student/Learning Coach Orientation

-Students and their families will be provided with an opportunity for a face-to-face and/or online orientation that will enable them to become familiar with all aspects of the Insight/KSVA online learning environment.
+Students and their families will be provided with an opportunity for an online orientation that will enable them to become familiar with all aspects of the Insight/KSVA online learning environment.
 Insight/KSVA will coordinate online orientations prior to the first day of school.